Independence of Paraguay: Path towards full independence

 The Junta, which consisted of governor Velasco, local politician Francia and Spanish-born officer Zeballos, and still swore allegiance to the Spanish crown, ruled until the First National Congress was convened on 17 June 1811.
 Already before the Congress Velasco was placed under a house arrest on June 9 because of his continued conspiring with the Portuguese.

 The Congress approved the creation of a new five-man Junta Superior Gubernativa, led by Yegros.
 On 20 July 1811, the junta sent a letter to Buenos Aires expressing Paraguay's will to be independent and proposing a confederation of independent countries.
 On 12 October 1811, a short-lived treaty of confederation was signed with Buenos Aires.

 The Second National Congress was held from September 30 until October 12, 1813.
 It was attended by 1,100 delegates and presided over by Pedro Juan Caballero.
 The Congress approved the new Constitution on 12 October 1813, when the Paraguayan Republic was officially proclaimed.
 It also created a two-man executive body with two consuls – Yegros and Francia.
 The Third National Congress was held on October 3–4, 1814 and replaced the two-man executive body with a single ruler dictatorship, to which Francia was elected.

 International recognition

 While Paraguay managed to isolate itself from the outside world under the rule of Francia and avoided military conflicts with the Argentine Confederation and the Empire of Brazil, its independence was still not recognized internationally.

 Only on 25 November 1842 the Paraguayan Congress formally declared an Act of Independence.
 It was recognized by Bolivia on 17 June 1843.
 However it was fully secure only after the Empire of Brazil recognized it on 14 September 1844 followed by Argentina on 17 July 1852.
 However, this recognition was rejected by the Congress of Argentina and the actual recognition of independence by Argentina came only in 1856.

 The United States recognized Paraguay as a separate and independent country on 27 April 1852.
-The American Legation in Asunción was established on 26 November 1861, when American Commissioner Charles A. Washburn presented his credentials.
+The American Legation in Asunción was established on 26 November 1861, when American Commissioner Charles Ames Washburn presented his credentials.